Determine whether your company is eligible for EIS.

 - Trading for less than 7 years.
 Your company must receive EIS investment within 7 years of its first commercial sale.

-- Established in the UK.
+- Have a permanent establishment in the UK.
 An essential and substantial part of your business must be carried out in the UK, whether this is a physical site (factory, shop, office) or your main market.

 - Not trading on a recognised stock exchange.
 When you issue the shares to SEIS investors, your company must not be trading on a recognised stock exchange and should have no arrangements to become a quoted (publicly listed) company at the time of the share issue.